 A Tornado chart in Excel is a bar chart used to compare data among different data types or categories.
 The bars in the Tornado chart are horizontal.
 This chart shows the impact, such as how a condition will impact the outcome.

 Tornado Chart in Excel

-Excel Tornado chart helps in analyzing the data and decision making process.
-It is very helpful for sensitivity analysis which shows the behavior of the dependent variables i.e., it shows how one variable is impacted by the other.
-In other words, it shows how the output will be affected by the input.
+Excel Tornado chart helps in analyzing the data and decision-making process.
+It is very helpful for sensitivity analysisSensitivity AnalysisSensitivity analysis is a type of analysis that is based on what-if analysis, which examines how independent factors influence the dependent aspect and predicts the outcome when an analysis is performed under certain conditions., which shows the behavior of the dependent variables, i.e., how one variable is impacted by the other.
+In other words, it shows how the input will affect the output.

 This chart is useful in showing the comparison of data between two variables.

-It is a Bar chart having the bars represented horizontally.
-This chart has the bars of two variables facing opposite directions with the base for the both in the middle of the chart which makes it look like a Tornado and so it is named as Tornado Chart.
+It is a bar chart having the bars represented horizontally.
+This chart has the bars of two variables facing opposite directions with the base for both in the middle of the chart, making it look like a Tornado.
+So, it is named the Tornado chart.
 It is also called a Butterfly chart or Funnel Chart in ExcelFunnel Chart In ExcelFunnel charts in excel is similar to its name associated with it, it is used to represent data behavior in every stage defined and as the values go on decreasing thus making the shape of funnel for the chart and so the name of funnel chart, this feature of funnel chart is only available in Microsoft office 2019 or in the latest versions..

 Examples of Tornado chart in excel